Francis Alimikhena

-Francis Asekhame Alimikhena (born 20 September 1947) is a Senator of the Federal Republic of Nigeria from Edo State.
-He was first elected in 2015 to represent Edo North Senatorial District in the Senate and was reelected to a second term in 2019.
-Senator Alimikhena is the vice-chairman, Senate Committee on Housing and also a member of the Senate committee on Constitutional Review.
+Francis Asekhame Alimikhena (born 20 September 1947) is a former Senator of the Federal Republic of Nigeria from Edo State.
+He served in the Senate from 2015 to 2023, representing Edo North Senatorial District.
+He was first elected in 2015 and reelected to a second term in 2019.
+However, he lost his re-election bid in 2023.
+Alimikhena was the vice-chairman, Senate Committee on Housing and also a member of the Senate committee on Constitutional Review.

-Alimikhena is a member of the Peoples Democratic Party (Nigeria) (PDP).
+Alimikhena is a member of the Peoples Democratic Party (PDP).
 He was the Deputy Chief Whip of the 8th National Assembly.

 Edo North Senatorial District covers six local government areas: (Etsako West, Etsako Central, Etsako East, Owan East, Owan West and Akoko Edo).

 Childhood, military and education

 Alimikhena was born in Igiode area of Etsako East local government area in Edo state on 20 September 1947.
 He was born into a strong catholic Christian home and grew up with a strong Christian principle.

 He joined the Nigerian Army as a commissioned officer in 1972.
 He was later commissioned as a lieutenant in 1982 and then held the position of Adjutant, Army Garrison between 1985 and 1989 and later promoted a Major in 1992.
 Alimikhena was awarded the Forces Service Star (FSS) in 1999.
 An honour meant for service Officers who have served the Army without blemish.
 Other positions held are Senior Officer (finance): Nigerian Army School of Engineering, Makurdi, Benue State, Nigerian Army Pension Board and Army Petroleum Trust Fund between 1999 and 2000.
 He retired from the Army a Major in 2000.

 Alimikhena started his education at Saint Thomas Secondary Modern School, and left in 1981.
 Thereafter, he proceeded to the University of Buckingham, United Kingdom to study Law.
-He earned a Bachelor of Law (L.L.B) in 2003 and was later called to the Nigerian Bar as a solicitor and advocate of the supreme court of Nigeria.
+He earned a Bachelor of Law (L.L.B) in 2003 and was later called to the Nigerian Bar as a solicitor and advocate of the Supreme Court of Nigeria.